wawandco/evento/README.md

 - There is only ONE instance of the database.
 - Rooms are reserved concurrently
 - Evento should NOT allow to reserve more than the rooms available
-- TODO: Rooms are picked by users and locked while picked but not reserved
-- TODO: Locked rooms go back to inventory after some time

 ### Database
 At the database level we have a few tables that store the reservation data.